mhingston/NovaVoice/README.md

 # NovaVoice

 NovaVoice is an AI voice assistant.
-Current very early in development, contributions welcome!
+Currently very early in development, contributions welcome!

 ## Demo